AndreasArvidsson/WinDSP/README.md

 Windows based DSP(Digital Signal Processor)

 ## Features
 * Route any input to any output.
-Any input can be routed to zero or many outputs
+Any input can be routed to zero or many outputs.
-* Add any filter to route or output
+* Add any filter to route or output.
-* Filters like crossovers, PEQ, shelf, custom biquad(IIR), FIR, delay, gain and more
+* Filters like crossovers, PEQ, shelf, custom biquad(IIR), FIR, delay, gain and more.
-* Uses double-precision floating-points to calculate filters
+* Uses double-precision floating-points to calculate filters.
-* Uses WASAPI(Windows Audio Session API) to capture and manipulate audio streams
+* Uses WASAPI(Windows Audio Session API) to capture and manipulate audio streams.
-* JSON based configuration file to easy set up your DSP
+* JSON based configuration file to easy set up your DSP.
 * User friendly error and warning messages.
 Warns you about digital clipping.
 Using missing channels and more.

 ## Devices